MaxwellYan95/CS336_Assign4/README.md

 2) Maxwell Yan worked on the Python program</body>

 <h1>What was challenging?</h1>
 <body>Fixing storage errors was a challenge.
-Originally, I used transformers.<br>
+Originally, I used transformers.
-However, the terminal would always say that there's not enough<br>
-space.
-Eventually, I switched to llama-cpp-python which<br>
-solved this storage error. </body>
+However, the terminal would always say that there's not enough space.
+Eventually, I switched to llama-cpp-python which solved this storage error. </body>

 <h1>What was interesting?</h1>